Urias-T/HDSC_Summer_2022/ReadMe.md

-# HSDC INTERNSHIP SUMMER 2022
+# HDSC INTERNSHIP SUMMER 2022

 This is a repository containing all the practical work done during the period of this data science intership.